 Medical facilities employ other materials that produce hazardous waste but which are not unique to the healthcare industry.
 These might be found at any large facility with diverse activities: herbicides, paints, pesticides, and waste oils.

 You have to get a hazardous waste permit if you treat hazardous waste or if you store it on site.
+Every facility’s permit is different.
+You will have to monitor, test, and file reports about the waste you generate and store.
 This might sound daunting but the administrative burden of applying for and maintaining a permit depends on how complex your operations are.
 Large quantities of waste and diversity of waste means a more complex permit.
+The EPA requires that any facility that generates over 100 kg/month of hazardous waste get an EPA Identification Number and submit regular reports to the agency.
+Your state agency may have similar requirements.

 Decades ago hazardous waste permits were more onerous but as society and the regulatory agencies have become more comfortable with them, they are not as scary as they once were.
 Getting a permit will help protect you in case of lawsuits so they provide something on an insurance policy.